cxntered/youtubeMusicControls/README.md

 ## Usage

 Firstly, make sure you are using the [YouTube Music Desktop App](https://github.com/th-ch/youtube-music).
-Enable the `API Server [Beta]` plugin, set the "Authorization strategy" to "No authorization" and keep all other settings as default.
+Enable the `API Server [Beta]` plugin, set the "Authorization strategy" to either "No authorization" (recommended) or "Authorize at first request" and keep all other settings as default.

 Then, following [this guide](https://docs.vencord.dev/installing/custom-plugins) to setup Vencord for custom plugins, `git clone` this repository into the `src/userplugins` directory of your Vencord installation, run `pnpm build` to build Vencord, inject with `pnpm inject`, and restart Discord.